tjcodeplusplus/tjcodeplusplus.github.io/courses/code1/course100/module1.md

 </details>

 ### Proof by Contradiction

 Suppose we want to prove some statement $$p$$.
 What if we assume $$p$$ is false, and then show that is absurd?
 This is the technique known as _proof by contradiction_.
-It is one of the most useful proof techniques, but it is also a bit controversial for reasons we will not get into.
+It is one of the most useful proof techniques, but it is also a bit controversial for reasons we will not get into[^2].
 Let us do an example.

 **Theorem.** _There is no smallest positive rational number._